steven-hill/Quotes/README.md

 Networking:
   - The network code uses Swift concurrency, and there is dependency injection for loose coupling and testability.
   - The network response is cached using NSCache.
-  - Caching will avoid exceeding the API usage limit of 5 requests per 30 second period (among other benefits to user experience and app performance).
+  - Caching will avoid exceeding the API usage limit of 5 requests per 30 second period (among other benefits to the user experience and app performance).
   - I looked at various caching solutions such as NSCache, URLCache, and in-memory caching and persistent caching.
 An in-memory NSCache suits my case as I want the cache to be emptied when the app is terminated / the current session ends because a new quote is delivered daily by the API.

 Persistence: